borntofrappe/the-nature-of-code/README.md

 end
 ```

-The `isInstance` function slightly refines this check-up operation by returning a boolean, and considering the metatables of the input table in a loop.
+The `isInstance` function slightly refines this approach by returning a boolean, and considering the metatables of the input table in a loop.

 ```lua
 function isInstance(instance, class)